The photograph above is of the Museum of Modern Greek Art in Rhodes New Town.

 The Hydrobiological Station of Rhodes-Aquarium Museum

-At the most northerly point of Rhodes island is The Hydrobiological Station of Rhodes-Aquarium Museum.
+At the most northerly point of Rhodes Island is the Hydrobiological Station of Rhodes-Aquarium Museum.

 This imposing building has beautifully tended gardens, and in the background of the photograph, you can observe the mountainous coastline of southern Türkiye.